Back to all articles

 Step 4: Escalate if the internal appeal is denied

-The second denial letter will outline next options, such as a second-level internal appeal or external independent review (available under the Affordable Care Act for many plans).
-External reviews involve an independent third party and can be particularly effective.
+The second denial letter will outline your next options, such as a second-level internal appeal or external independent review, available under the Affordable Care Act for many plans.
+External reviews involve an independent third party and can be particularly effective since the reviewer has no stake in the original decision.

 Continue documenting every step.
-Some states offer additional consumer assistance or ombudsman programs.
+Some states offer additional consumer assistance or ombudsman programs worth contacting in parallel.

 Step 5: Explore alternatives while appealing

-Ask about payment plans, manufacturer assistance programs, or charity care from the provider.
-In certain cases, the No Surprises Act protections may apply if the denial involves balance billing.
+Ask about payment plans, manufacturer assistance programs, or charity care from the provider while your appeal is pending.
+In certain cases, No Surprises Act protections may apply if the denial involves balance billing.

 Step 6: Monitor credit and follow up

 Medical debt generally cannot appear on credit reports until at least 365 days after the original due date under voluntary credit bureau policies.
-Paid medical collections are removed immediately, and debts under $500 typically do not report.
+Paid medical collections are removed once reported as paid, and debts under $500 typically do not report at all.
 Keep records of your appeal to support any future disputes.

 Ready to take action?